imaliabdullah/Portfolio-Project/README.md

 ## Titanic Case Study
 This case study showcases the development of a binary model to predict the probability of survival in the loss of Titanic.
 I demonstrate the overall modeling process, including preprocessing, exploratory analysis, model fitting, adjustment, and interpretation as well as other relevant techniques such as imputation for missing data.

-## An ML Approch for analyzing Customer Churn
-In this analysis, we dealing with data provided by a Teleco Company in California Q2 2022 on Customer Churn.
-The purpose of this study is to analyze the provided data, try to find some meaningful interpretations and focus on finding a relevant ML model for predictive purpose.

 Your feedback and insights are highly appreciated as we embark on this journey of optimizing our machine-learning models.